Jernaya: Government

 Jernaya is a municipality as defined by the Lebanese Ministry of Interior and Municipalities.
 The government consists of a mukhtar and a municipal council made up of 12 members.
-Following the 2016 municipal elections, its members are: Jean Aboud (president), Joe Antoun, Johnny Khoury, Joseph Azar, Elias Abi-Nahm, Jean Smaan, Charbel Hayek, Jean Saouaya, Nemr Hayek, Claude Hayek, George Jabbour, and Marie Najm.
+The municipality of Jernaya was established on December 27, 1963.
+Following the 2016 municipal elections, its members are: Joe Antoun (president), Jean Abboud, Johnny Khoury, Joseph Azar, Elias Abi-Najem, Jean Semaan, Charbel Hayek, Jean Sawaya, Nemr Hayek, Claude Hayek, George Jabbour, and Marie Najem.

 Following a petition by the citizens of Jernaya, the Ministry of Agriculture published a decree stating that goats and livestock from neighboring villages are forbidden from entering the territory of the municipality (decree No. 11 on 14 March 1996).

 There are two voter circumscriptions in Jernaya: Public School Room No. 1 and Public School Room No. 2.
 They have 640 and 618 members on their electoral rolls, respectively.

 2016 municipal election

 Two competing lists, each made up of 12 candidates, ran for the 12 seats of the municipal council.
 All members of List 1 were elected.